NCBI-Hackathons/VirusDiscoveryProject/ScalableIndex/README.md

 - unknown

 ### Adding JSON files to MongoDB
 Currently because we are not working with all of SRA data, the files are being flattened to one big table instead of joining.
-Scaling up for this data will require joining but for this hackathon thos seems feasible.
+Scaling up for this data will require joining but for this hackathon this seems feasible.

+To flatten the file - run "flatten.pl" from mongodb

 ### Lookup
+- To lookup the data using command line, run query.pl in mongodb directory.
+- Using an API (node-js), goto 35.245.126.160/"write condition" To get an idea of a few examples, we have a few conditions listed on the webpage "https://35.245.126.160 The output is a reulting JSON file.

+### Parsing through the output JSON file
+- Setting up scripts in Jupyter notebooks to convert JSON to a tsv, and for any further downstream analysis.